dannyjknights/hcp-boundary-multihop/README.md

 ## tfvars Variables

-The following tfvars variables have been defined in a terraform.tfvars file:
+The following tfvars variables have been defined in a terraform.tfvars file.
+Please note that the `variables.tf` file contains values for `vault_addr`, `vault_token` and `boundary_vault_token`.
+This is as a result of the ongoing integration with Vault for brokered and injected credentials.

+If you do not want to include this and just stick to self-generated SSH credentials, please comment out the code in the `vault-credentials-store.tf` and `vault-policy.tf` files.

 - `boundary_addr`: The HCP Boundary address, e.g. "https://xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.boundary.hashicorp.
 cloud"